renukat1805/Project1/README.md

         }

->step8: Now clear images on jenkins machine
+>step7: Now delete the images on jenkins machine

-        stage("Clear Docker images locally") {
+        stage("delete the Docker images on locally")
-            steps{
+        {
+            steps
+            {
                 sh 'docker system prune -af'
             }
         }

->step9: Now pull ECR image into local machine for this we need to login into ECR fist then perform to run image locally
+>step8: Now pull ECR image into local machine for this we need to login to ECR and deploy it into EC2 Machine(Docker)

-* setup Docker machine (specify security group in the inbound rules  ports ssh 22 port to only one specific machine IP , and specify  customised port 9090 To anyone to Access our webpage)
+* setup Docker machine (specify security group in the inbound rules.
+Open ssh 22 port to  admin access only and specify customised port 9898 to anyone to access our webpage)
 * Establish Password Less Authentication from Jenkins machine to Docker machine
-* include ubuntu user into docker group for to run docker commands
+* Add ubuntu user in docker group for to run docker commands

-* For this To create a role with AmazoneEc2ContainerRegistryFullAccess attached to ec2-instance or create a user with AmazoneEc2ContainerRegistryFullAccess Both will work
+* For this to create a role with AmazonEC2ContainerRegistryFullAccess attached to ec2-instance

-* authenticate first To aws ecr For this machine need ECR permissions
+* Authenticate to AWS ECR for this machine we need to install AWSCLI and AWS Configure to create Accesskey and secretaccesskey on IAM for ECR permissions

         # aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin ${ECR_REGISTRY}"